netdata/learn/docs/cloud/visualize/interact-new-charts.md

 ### Highlight

-Selecting timeframes is useful when you see an interesting spike or change in a chart and want to investigate further, from looking at the same period of time on other charts/sections or, with an in-context action bar, trigger actions to help you troubleshoot.
+Selecting timeframes is useful when you see an interesting spike or change in a chart and want to investigate further, from looking at the same period of time on other charts/sections or, with an in-context action bar, trigger actions to help you troubleshoot (currently only available on
+ Single Node view).
 The available actions:
 * run [Metric Correlations](/docs/cloud/insights/metric-correlations)
 * zoom in on the selected timeframe

-[Metric Correlations](/docs/cloud/insights/metric-correlations) will action will only be available if you respect the timeframe selection limitations, the selected duration pill will help you visualize together with the button state will help visualize this.
+[Metric Correlations](/docs/cloud/insights/metric-correlations) will action will only be available if you respect the timeframe selection limitations.
+The selected duration pill together with the button state will help visualize this.

 #TODO add image